7 Microneedling Mistakes You’re Probably Making

 Here are the seven common microneedling mistakes that people make and exactly how to avoid them.

 Mistake 1: Deeper Doesn’t Equal Better

-There is a common misconception that the deeper or longer the needles, the better the result.
+The common misconception is that the deeper or longer the needles, the better the result.

 In reality, you don’t need a deep needle to induce the wound response that creates more collagen.
-Using a needle depth of 0.5mm is deep enough to penetrate the dermis and reap all of the benefits microneedling has to offer.
+Using a needle depth of 0.5mm is deep enough to penetrate the dermis and reap all of the benefits microneedling offers.

-Using a deep 2.5mm needle all over the face isn’t necessary, plus using a needle of this depth all over the face isn’t particularly comfortable.
+Using a deep 2.5mm needle all over the face isn’t necessary, and using a needle all over the face isn’t particularly comfortable.
 You’ll have the most comfortable experience by sticking to our needle depth chart.